Reewr/promise-phantom/docs/webpage.md

 *Developer Note*: Due to the async nature of node-phantom-simple, this call will most likely not be set in time, before the page is already initialized.
-Therefore it is suggested to not use this function and instead assume that the page is already initialize when recieved through a promise.
+Therefore it is suggested to not use this function and instead assume that the page is already initialize when received through a promise.

 **Kind**: instance method of <code>[Page](#Page)</code>